henry4k/website/posts/depressions.md

 .. title: Depressions
 .. slug: depressions
 .. date: 05/30/2014 10:23:08 PM UTC+02:00
-.. tags: philosophical,draft
+.. tags: philosophical
 .. link:
-.. description:
+.. description: About depressions in general, and in particular about my personal ones.
 .. type: text
 -->